 I smiled at him.
 “You have me.”

 In many ways, Tony was just lost.
-I could see his was trying to think about what he needed to do was just a little harder for him to grasp what that was right now.
+I could see he was trying to think about what he needed to do was just a little harder for him to grasp what that was right now.

 “You need to call Nick.”
 I reminded him.